sageserpent-open/NTestCaseBuilder/README.markdown

 	Deleting key: -2 - this should fail.
 	Deleting key: -2 - this should fail.

-NTestCaseBuilder covers 1310 test cases in this example.
+NTestCaseBuilder generates 1310 test cases in this example to achieve coverage.

 Now this is all very well - but look at the penultimate test case.
 There is a query for what is stored under key 2, followed straight away by exactly the same query.
 Both queries are expected to have the same outcome, as nothing else has happened in between.